The basics of accounting

 Check that you have the right insurance policies in place for your business, particularly if your circumstances have changed.
 You may need to update your level of cover if you’ve moved locations, started employing people or changed your business structure.

 Don’t leave it until it’s too late.
 Backup and store your business registrations, financial information and customer data and other important business documents in a secure off-site location.
-Also consider eligible online or 'cloud' accounting, bookkeeping or payroll software to process certain government tax forms.
-Find out more about the online or 'cloud' software service on the Australian Taxation Office (ATO) website.
+Also consider cloud accounting, bookkeeping or payroll software to process certain government tax forms.
+Find out more about the cloud computing software service on the Australian Taxation Office (ATO) website.